igor-petruk/oatbar/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/igor-petruk/oatbar)
 ![Crates.io](https://img.shields.io/crates/d/oatbar?label=Cargo.io%20downloads)

 Oatbar is a standalone desktop bar that can be used with various WMs and DEs.
-This bar aims to become one of the most full-featured bars available.:w
+This bar aims to become one of the most full-featured bars available.

 ## Installation and User Guide

-Please proceed to the [oatbar.app](https://oatbar.app).
+Please proceed to the [oatbar.app](https://oatbar.app)

 ## Disclaimer